How to Install ClamAV on Fedora

 crontab -e

-If the command above does not work, install the cronie package first:
+If the command does not work, install the cronie package first:

 sudo dnf install cronie

-This line schedules a daily scan at 1 AM, scanning the /home/ directory recursively and moving infected files to the /home/USER/infected directory.
-As before, remember to replace USER with your actual username.
+This command schedules a daily scan at 1 AM, scanning the /home/ directory recursively, moving infected files to the quarantine directory, and sending an email alert only when infections are found.
+Replace USER with your actual username and admin@example.com with your email address.

 Save the file and exit the editor.
-Immediately, the new scheduled task will take effect.
-Subsequently, to verify the cron job was added correctly:
+The new scheduled task will take effect immediately.
+To verify the cron job was added correctly:

 crontab -l